deinstapel/cpupower/README.md

 - For AMD Ryzen CPU's no further requirements are needed
 - A POSIX compatible shell

-### Installing via Makefile

-In order to use the Makefile you need the following packages:

- - make
- - gettext
- - glib2 tools
- - zip and unzip
- - tar

 ## Installation

 Installing this extension can either be done via distribution packages provided by us (recommended) or via the Gnome extensions website (often outdated).
 Have a look at the options below to find the correct installation method for your system.